Tech-Moms/data_ai_fall_2025/module_9/README.md

 For each project include written insights from the data analysis and a screenshot + link to the project.

+Share: Drop in your link to your microcredential in the [discussions thread here](https://github.com/Tech-Moms/data_ai_fall_2025/discussions/96).

 ### FAQs:

 1. > My portfolio isn't showing as complete even after uploading all my projects - why is this?